If you've lived with diabetes for a long time, you face an increased risk of diabetic retinopathy, a condition that can cause blindness.

 What Is Diabetic Retinopathy?

-Diabetic retinopathy occurs exclusively in those who have diabetes; however, not all diabetics will suffer from this eye condition.
-Some of the factors which are associated with an increased risk of developing diabetic retinopathy include:
+While diabetic retinopathy only develops in people with diabetes, not all diabetics will experience this retinal condition.
+Some of the factors associated with an increased risk of diabetic retinopathy include:

 - Uncontrolled diabetes